Blonde (2025 film)

-Blonde (金髪) is a 2025 Japanese drama film written and directed by Sakashita Yuichiro.
+Blonde (金髪, Kinpatsu/Kimpatsu) is a 2025 Japanese drama film written and directed by Sakashita Yuichiro.
 Starting Takanori Iwata, Tamaki Shiratori and Mugi Kadowaki, the film follows junior high school teacher Ichikawa, who tries to act like he knows everything, ignores problems, and pretends to be a grown-up, believing that would make life easier.

 The film had its World Premiere at the 38th Tokyo International Film Festival on October 28, 2025 in International competition, where it won The Audience Award.

 Synopsis

 Blonde is centered on Ichikawa, a 30-year-old junior high school teacher struggling with maturity.
 His life takes a sudden turn when dozens of students in his class dye their hair blonde in protest against strict school rules—a movement led by student Ita Midori.
 At the same time, Ichikawa’s girlfriend, Akasaka, confronts him about marriage, questioning his childish behavior.
 As the "Golden Hair Demo" draws national attention, Ichikawa joins forces with Midori to navigate the chaos and find a way forward.